Interlayer coupling driven stabilization and superconductivity in bilayer CoTe$_2$: COMPUTATIONAL METHOD

 Anharmonic phonon calculations were performed using the stochastic self-consistent harmonic approximation (SSCHA) \citep{sscha1,sscha2,sscha3}, a nonperturbative method that accounts for anharmonicity arising from both thermal and quantum fluctuations.
 To calculate the anharmonic phonon of the 1L in finite temperatures, we use 2000 configurations with $6 \times 6$ supercells in each population, to obtain the converged free energy Hessian.
 Machine learning potentials, developed using the deep potential molecular dynamics method \citep{dpmd1,dpmd2}, are employed to model atomic interactions at various temperatures, enabling more efficient computation of the configurations in each population.
 The training sets comprise DFT-calculated energies, forces, and external pressures for 1000 configurations generated by SSCHA in each temperature.
 The DFT calculations are performed by the VASP package with the same precision as the electronic structure calculations described earlier.
 To achieve optimal concordance between DFT-computed properties and those predicted by the machine learning potential, the loss function—encompassing energy, force, and external pressure contributions—undergoes mini-mization through $4 \times 10^{6}$ iterative optimization steps.
+A comparative analysis of energies, forces, and external pressures derived from DFT calculations and machine learning potential predictions shown in Fig.~S1 \cite{SM}.